-Students who are unfamiliar with the Western way of life may find some traditions very strange!
+Students who are unfamiliar with the UK may find some traditions very strange!
 Here are some of our customs to familiarise yourself with:

-- Politeness – ‘please’, ‘thank you’ and ‘sorry’ are some of the most commonly used words in Northern Ireland.
-It is advisable to use these, especially when in the company of strangers.
+- Politeness – ‘please’, ‘thank you’ and ‘sorry’ are some of our most commonly used words.
+It's helpful to use these, especially when in the company people you don't yet know.

-- If you are invited to someone’s house for a meal it is polite to bring a small gift (flowers or chocolates) to say thank you.
+- If you are invited to someone’s house for a meal it is polite to bring a small gift (flowers or chocolates).

 - Our sense of humour is based on sarcasm and irony.
-Therefore, you may find it difficult to understand when someone is joking and it may take you time to get used to this.
+Therefore, you may not realise when someone is joking, and it may take some time to get used to this.

-- Queuing or standing in line is of great importance, for example, waiting for the bus, waiting to pay for a product in a shop.
-Cutting into a queue is viewed as unacceptable behaviour.
+- Queuing or standing in line is of great importance, for example, waiting for the bus or waiting to pay for a product in a shop.
+Cutting into a queue is considered rude.